 1. Heat oven to 375 Degrees F.

-2. Cook pasta to “al dente” instructions on package
+2. Cook pasta to “al dente” instructions on the package

 3. Melt butter in a large, deep frying pan over medium heat.